Craggaunowen

 Craggaunowen is an archaeological open-air museum in eastern County Clare, Ireland.
 It is named for the 16th-century castle which is one of its main components.

-Craggaunowen is located 10 km east of Quin, County Clare.
+Craggaunowen is located 10 km east of Quin village.
 The name Craggaunowen derives from its Irish name Creagán Eoghain (Owen's little rocky hill).
 The site is operated by Shannon Heritage.

 Open-air museum

-The open-air museum, sometimes described as a "Living Past Experience", was started by John Hunt.
-Building on the site around the castle, it features reconstructions of ancient Irish architecture, including a dolmen, a crannog, and the currach boat used in Tim Severin's recreation of "The Voyage of St. Brendan the Abbot".
+The open-air museum, sometimes described as a "Living Past Experience", was started by John Hunt on the site around the castle.
+It contains reconstructions of ancient Irish architecture including a dolmen, a crannog and the currach boat used in Tim Severin's recreation of "The Voyage of St. Brendan the Abbot".
 It also shows reconstructions of a Ringfort, Fulachta Fia (Bronze Age cooking and industrial site) and Standing Stone (Ogham Stone).

 Castle

 Origins to ruins

 Craggaunowen Castle was built around 1550 by John MacSioda MacNamara, a descendant of Sioda MacNamara, who built Knappogue Castle in 1467.
 It was left in ruins in the 17th century, and rendered uninhabitable by the removal of the roof and staircase, and indefensible by removal of the battlements, at the time of the Cromwellian confiscations around 1653.